bl5415356/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 Always strive to write clear, concise code that can be easily understood and maintained by others.
 Remember, it's not just about writing code that works today; it's also about ensuring its longevity and adaptability in an ever-evolving technological landscape."

 In practical terms, this means avoiding unnecessary complexity, using well-structured designs like SOLID principles, modularizing your code, and embracing readability through consistent formatting and commenting.
 It also emphasizes the importance of choosing the right tools and libraries for the task at hand, favoring those that promote simplicity without sacrificing functionality or performance.
 Lastly, always keep in mind that you're likely not the only one who will interact with your code, so aim to make it as intuitive as possible for future maintainers, including your future self."

+# 2024-01-16
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Donald Knuth.

+In fewer than 200 words, this quote highlights the importance of not over-optimizing code prematurely.
+It suggests that before fully understanding the requirements and performance bottlenecks of a program, optimizing it can lead to unnecessary complexity, harder maintenance, and potentially even degrade overall performance.
+Focus first on writing clear, readable, and functional code; optimize only when necessary and after profiling to identify actual performance issues.